Locked Away

 "Locked Away" is a song by Virgin Islands production duo R. City featuring American singer Adam Levine, the lead singer of pop rock band Maroon 5.
 The song was released on June 29, 2015, by Kemosabe Records and RCA Records.

 The song peaked at number six on the Billboard Hot 100, making it the duo's first top ten hit and Levine's first single that he did not co-write.

 Composition

 Musically, "Locked Away" is a dancehall and reggae fusion song.
 According to the sheet music published at Musicnotes.com by Universal Music Publishing, the song is written in the key of D major with a tempo of 94 beats per minute.
-The chorus follows a chord progression of D–Bm–G–D–A, the verses follow a chord progression of B–Gm–D–Fm, the bridge follow the progression Gbmaj7-D-Bm-A and the vocals span from B_{2} to A_{4}.
+The chorus follows a chord progression of D–Bm–G–D–A, the verses follow a chord progression of Bm–G–D–Fm, the bridge follow the progression Gbmaj7-D-Bm-A and the vocals span from B_{2} to A_{4}.
 The melody in the chorus contains an interpolation of Do That To Me One More Time by American duo Captain & Tennille.